 "The Girl Bunnies.
-HOCKEY." was released in 2009.
+HOCKEY." was released in 2009 out of Montreal.
 The story grew out of the songs “ Girl Loves Girl, Do you Remember Me and I Like Hockey”.
 Besides screening in numerous festivals worldwide, it screened at the Olympic Pride House, Vancouver, during the Vancouver 2010 Olympic Games.
 This marked the first time in Olympic history that Queer athletes as well as Queer coaches and Queer spectators had a Pride House.

-Les Lapines (The Girl Bunnies) was released in 2008 .
+Les Lapines (The Girl Bunnies) was released in 2008 out of Montreal .
 The song “The Loveliest Sound” was the inspiration for the script.

-She has taught at several schools including Concordia University in Montreal, The University of Windsor and other tech schools/programs.
+She has taught through the arts for many years, from elementary children to schools including Concordia University in Montreal, The University of Windsor and other tech schools/programs.
 She received an MFA from Cal Arts in Los Angeles.

 Le prix public pour la catégorie Animation / Expérimental

 Francoise Doherty vocals piano guitar